 Introduction to Washington Slot Machine Casino Gambling 2018

 Washington slot machine casino gambling exists at tribal casinos in the form of electronic “scratch” ticket games.
-Each of the 29 federally recognized Native American tribes in Washington have negotiated a state-tribal compact to offer gambling at their casinos.
+Each of the 29 federally recognized American Indian tribes in Washington have negotiated a state-tribal compact to offer gambling at their casinos.

 With regards to slots, initial lengthy negotiations resulted in a secondary lottery system for tribes, making slots in Washington a type of video lottery terminal.